 The produced files

-.BIN = binary to be used for programming EPROMs etc. .LST = text file with complete listing of statements and resulting code .SUP = text file, same as ASM file but after all macro's etc. have been processed 'md-asm.log' = log file
+.BIN = binary to be used for programming EPROMs etc. .LST = text file with complete listing of statements and resulting code .SUP = text file, same as ASM file but after all macros, Use Files, etc. have been processed 'mp-asm.log' = log file

-ExamplesRemark: most browsers aren't familiar with the ASM extension and will ask you whether to open or save it.
-So I saved the examples with the TXT extension so you can view them on your browser.
+ExampleRemark: most browsers aren't familiar with the A65 extension and will ask you whether to open or save it.
+If you download this example, you can assemble with "MPASM test6580.a65".

 C000.asm is a very small but working code.
 It writes the character 'A' in the top-left corner of your C64 screen. ".ba $C000" means that the program starts at $C000 / 49152.
 The PRG should be loaded on a C64 with LOAD "C000",8,1.
 SYS 49152 will start the program.

 Warning: be aware of the space in front of the opcodes!
 If there isn't any form of white space in front of an opcode, the assembler will treat it as a label.
 And as it won't recognise the operand as opcode, the assembler will end with an error.